eisenmsi/Chatbot-for-code-correction/README.md

-# Chatbot for car-buying advice
+# Chatbot for code correction

 The chatbot based on chatGPT can debug code.
 You just have to enter the code and the chatbot will help you find the error and establish the desired functionality.